fkb56/DafnckMachine---AGF-2.0/01_AI-RUN/06_PRD_Generation.md

 ## Input Context

-You have access to three critical documents:
+You have access to critical documents and information:

-1. **The Core Concept Document** - Contains the refined, market-validated concept with target users, value proposition, and key features
+1.  **The Core Concept Document** - Contains the refined, market-validated concept with target users, value proposition, and key features.
-2. **The PRD Template (`01_AI-RUN/Template/PRD_template.md`)** - Provides the exact structure and sections to be copied and then followed in the new `project_prd.md` file.
+2.  **The PRD Template Files (Source: `01_AI-RUN/Template/PRD/`)** - A directory containing individual Markdown files, each representing a section of the PRD (e.g., `00_metadata_and_preamble.md`, `01_ai_agent_onboarding_protocol.md`, etc.).
+The file `01_AI-RUN/Template/PRD/README.md` outlines the correct order and titles of these sections.
-3. **User-Specific Information** - Any additional context, preferences, or requirements provided by the user to be incorporated into `project_prd.md`.
+3.  **User-Specific Information** - Any additional context, preferences, or requirements provided by the user.

 ## Approach and Methodology

-### 1. Template Adherence
+### 1. Setup and Initial Copy
+    a.  **Create Root `PRD/` Directory:** First, ensure a directory named `PRD` exists at the root of the project.
+If not, create it.
+    b.  **Copy Templates:** Copy all individual template files from `01_AI-RUN/Template/PRD/` into the newly created or existing root `PRD/` directory.
+This `PRD/` directory will be your working space for editing the individual sections.
+The original templates in `01_AI-RUN/Template/PRD/` **must remain untouched**.

+### 2. Section-by-Section PRD Elaboration (Working in root `PRD/` directory)

-You **MUST** work on the **copied file (`project_prd.md`)** and follow the template structure with absolute precision:
+You **MUST** work on the **copied files within the root `PRD/` directory**.
+For each file (e.g., `PRD/00_metadata_and_preamble.md`, `PRD/01_ai_agent_onboarding_protocol.md`, etc.):
-- Maintain all section numbers and titles exactly as specified in the template.
-- Include all subsections in their proper hierarchy within `project_prd.md`.
-- Preserve all formatting conventions from the template within `project_prd.md`.
-- Address every single section within `project_prd.md` with appropriate depth and detail.
-- Never skip, combine, or reorganize sections within `project_prd.md`.
+    a.  **Integrate Core Concept:** Incorporate relevant information from `core_concept.md`.
+    b.  **Incorporate User-Specific Information:** Adapt content based on user-provided details.
+    c.  **Apply Technical Expertise:** Fill in technical details, propose solutions, and elaborate on requirements as guided by this prompt and your role.
+    d.  **Maintain Structure:** Preserve the internal structure and formatting of each individual file as defined in its original template.
+Address all placeholders and instructions within each file.
+    e.  **Seek Clarification:** If ambiguities arise for a specific section, clearly note questions within that section file in `PRD/` or use the standard AI-Human interaction protocol.

-### 2. Core Concept Integration
+### 3. Core Concept Integration (Applied to files in root `PRD/`)

 Seamlessly integrate the validated core concept throughout the PRD:
 - Use the refined value proposition as the foundation for the Product Vision (Section 1.3)